The Play Rx Circle

 - optimizing productivity

-- consuming meaningless entertainment to recover
+- consuming meaningless entertainment and pleasures to recover

 This is where a play